 AMOUNT: $750,000 JURY AWARD

 This sexual assault incident played out in court.
 A 60-year-old sued the nursing home where she lived after she claimed she was raped by one of its employees.
 She sought various damages related to the physical and mental pain that followed the attack.
 Through her suit, she alleged the defendant nursing home negligently hired and trained its employees.
 The defendant obstinately disagreed and the matter proceeded to court.
 The jury returned a verdict of $750,000 for the woman ($743,252 for pain and suffering and $6,748 for medical expenses).

 Lawyers Committed to Getting You Full Value for Your Nursing Home Sexual Assault Case?

 You are not alone.
-When it comes to investigating and prosecuting nursing home sexual assault cases, Rosenfeld Injury Lawyers is ready to assist your family.
+When it comes to investigating and prosecuting nursing home sexual assault cases, Rosenfeld Injury Lawyers LLC is ready to assist your family.
 Our office is actively involved in the litigation of nursing home abuse matters and is one of the few law offices that has experience prosecuting nursing home sexual assault cases.
 Put our experience to work for you.
 Contact our office for a free and confidential review of your particular circumstance.